'Boss-napping' returns in France as unionists lock up Goodyear executives

 "WE'D CALL THIS A KIDNAPPING"

-Goodyear workers rejected plans to tighten costs and labor conditions while across the street workers at the Dunlop tyre plant owned by the same Dunlop-Goodyear parent accepted new conditions.
-That plant is still producing after receiving hefty investments.
+Goodyear workers rejected plans to tighten costs and labour conditions while across the street workers at the Dunlop tyre plant owned by the same Dunlop-Goodyear parent accepted new conditions.
+That plant is still producing after receiving hefty investments. <ID:L6N0BQEIV>

 The unions at Goodyear are now no longer fighting to keep the plant open, but want severance packages of between 80,000 euros ($109,100) and 180,000 euros depending on seniority.
 Management's proposals have not been made public.